narukoshin/custom-bruteforce/README.md

 # And the last cherry of this tool is crawl option
 # This option can help you find the token if there is any and will add it to your request
 crawl:
+    url: <token-url> # if the token is not located in the original request, then we will set a new one to get the token
+    name: token # the name of the field where the token will be passed to the request
     search: ([a-z0-9]+){32} # to find the token, use regex
 ```
 <p>And that's it, now you are a professional cracker.</p>